Metanorma: Aequitate Verum

 Overriding default CSS styling

-Styling in DOC and HTML is set by CSS stylesheets (with DOC styling following Microsoft’s version of CSS 4).
+Styling in DOC and HTML is set by CSS stylesheets.
 The approach taken to styling DOC and HTML output is described in:

 The classes that they presuppose are described in

-If you are using an existing flavour of Metanorma, you can edit the CSS stylesheet in the gem, which is located in
+• A developer of a Metanorma flavor can directly edit the CSS stylesheet in the gem, which is located in /lib/isodoc/*/html/.

 == Metanorma-Extension